cariasmartelo/MLPP/README.md

-# MLPP
+# Machine Learning for Public Policy - Spring 2019

-Machine Learning for Public Policy
+##Student repository

-Homework 1 found in HW1 folder, in the hw1.pdf file.
+Each homework found in respective HWX folder.